DeshanBandara/Full-stack-To-Do-App/README.md

 ## Description
 This To-Do App is a full-stack web application designed to help users manage their tasks effectively.
 The application features a user-friendly interface with intuitive functionalities for creating, updating, and deleting tasks.
 Users can organize their tasks based on priority, due date, and status, providing a seamless task management experience.

+## How to Run
+To run the project, follow these steps:

+## Installed Packages
+To run the project, make sure you have installed all the required dependencies.
+You can install them using the following command: npm install

+### Frontend
+npm run dev

+### Frontend
+npm run dev

 ## Features
 - Task Management: Users can create, update, and delete tasks, organizing them based on priority and due date.
 - User Authentication: Secure user authentication system ensuring data privacy and security.